yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl separate` - separate[criterion][expr_]: separate the elements based on whether they satisfy the criterion.

 * `#!wl stripPattern` - stripPattern[expr, head]: strip off pattern-related functions from the expression and wrap it with head.
-The default head is Defer.
+Default[head]: Defer.

 * `#!wl vanishing` - vanishing[expr]: clean up the expression by removing redundant vanishing terms.
-This is equivalent to Simplify + Flatten + DeleteDuplicates.
+Sketch: Simplify + Flatten + DeleteDuplicates.

-* `#!wl extractSymbol` - extractSymbol[expr, exclusionList]: extract user-defined symbols from the expression. exclusionList specifies the contexts to exclude.
+* `#!wl extractSymbol` - extractSymbol[expr, exclusionList]: extract user-defined symbols from the expression. exclusionList: specify the contexts to exclude.

-* `#!wl extractVariable` - extractVariable[expr, exclusionList]: extract user-defined variables from the expression. exclusionList specifies the contexts to exclude.
+* `#!wl extractVariable` - extractVariable[expr, exclusionList]: extract user-defined variables from the expression. exclusionList: specify the contexts to exclude.